 - Parents and families may request additional meetings with staff members to address questions or comments.

 - Materials available for parent and family information and for use with their children will be available in the Parent and Family Resource Center.
-The materials in this Center are available for circulation through a check-out and return log folder located with the resources.
+Parents may email Mrs. Taylor at Helen.Taylor@cravenk12.org to request materials be checked out with their children for home use.

 Coordination with Other Programs

 We will meet our goals of establishing liaisons and maintaining communication with other school programs and other related external agencies and organizations through collaboration and coordination with individuals in those groups and through the following actions: